 Rochester City School District policy requires that all students are subject to random metal detection scanning.
 Anyone refusing to be scanned may be referred for long-term suspension.
 Possession of weapons must be referred for long-term suspension.
-Students are not permitted to have glass bottles, permanent or Sharpie Markers and other prohibited items in their possession.
-They will be taken away from the student; parents may retrieve confiscated items from Mr. Chandler.
+Students are not permitted to have prohibited items in their possession.
+Some of these items are, but not limited to, glass bottles, permanent or Sharpie Markers, scissors and lighters.
+All items that may be deemed inappropriate are at the discretion of the Administration.
+Items will be taken away from students and parents may retrieve confiscated items from the Assistant Principal in charge of Safety and Security.

 Any medication found during scanning without a doctor's note will be given to the School Nurse for the student to obtain permission to carry.

-Any student who tries to avoid the line will be suspended.
+PLEASE NOTE: Any student who tries to avoid the line will be suspended.
 Please refer to the RCSD Code of Conduct.